 How Venture Capital Firms Make Money

-To recap, a venture capital firm is a financial institution that focuses on providing capital, in the form of equity, to companies who offer them the prospects of significant growth.
+To recap, a VC firm is a financial institution that focuses on providing capital, in the form of equity, to companies that offer them the prospects of significant growth.

 The partners and associates at venture capital firms are known as venture capitalists.
 The term “VC” or “VCs” applies to both venture capital firms and venture capitalists.

-Unlike angel investors, VCs are professional institutions that invest other people’s money.
-VC firms raise capital for their own funds from sources which primarily include pension funds, financial and insurance companies, endowments and foundations, individuals and families, and corporations.
+Unlike an angel investor, VCs are professional institutions that invest other people’s money.
+VC firms raise capital for their own funds from sources that primarily include pension funds, financial and insurance companies, endowments and foundations, individuals and families, and corporations.

 Because they are utilizing other people’s money, and are judged and compensated by the performance of their investments, venture capitalists are extremely rigorous in their investment decision-making process.

-VCs tend to invest in companies with significant market potential of $50 million, $100 million or more.
+VCs tend to invest in companies with a significant market potential of $50 million, $100 million, or more.
 This is because even with all their relevant experience, the average venture capital firm will lose money on half the companies they invest in and only break even on a third.

 Where VCs make their money is on the approximately 20% of companies they invest in that see explosive growth and provide remarkable returns of 10 times to 100 times or more on their investment.

 Specifically, it is important to note that relatively few venture capital investments produce large gains.
-In fact, industry insiders sometimes refer to the 2:6:2 rule.
-This rule is that an average portfolio of ten investments will include two losses (e.g., companies go bankrupt), six moderately performing companies (may break-even on the investment or lose a little) and two very successful returns.
+In fact, venture capital industry insiders sometimes refer to the 2:6:2 rule.
+This rule is that an average portfolio of ten investments will include two losses (e.g., companies go bankrupt), six moderately performing companies (may break even on the investment or lose a little), and two very successful returns.

-In fact, an analysis by Bygrave and Timmons of VC funding between 1969 and 1985 found that just 6.8% of investments returned ten times or more on the invested capital.
-Conversely over 60% of investments lost money or failed to exceed the amount of money earned if the capital had been put in an interest-bearing bank account.
+In fact, an analysis by Bygrave and Timmons of venture capital funding between 1969 and 1985 found that just 6.8% of investments returned ten times or more of the invested capital.
+Conversely, over 60% of investments lost money or failed to exceed the amount of money earned if the capital had been put in an interest-bearing bank account.